Rafael Anton Irisarri :: FAÇADISMS (Black Knoll Editions)

 The predominance of noise isn’t really an issue, because if it was amazingly textured then I’d adore even the middle portion of this record, but as I said previously, the noise on this LP is more of an added texture, which works wonderfully when it is, in fact, just an add-on, and tends to somewhat fade when it becomes a key component of these pieces.
 The tracks also become unchanging, while the first few had some really clear ideas and momentum behind them, the middle of the record just… plays out and emits sounds.
 Now I’m being a bit too harsh maybe, because there’s nothing here that really mushes my brains.
 Instead, it just gets a bit colorless, if you want to summarize it.

-For that reason, since there aren’t any truly thorough critiques I’d have about these tracks, let’s focus on what’s good instead.
+For that reason, since there aren’t any truly thorough critiques I’d have about these tracks, let’s focus on the standouts that anchor the album.
 For example, the opening “Broken Intensification” is really nice as an introductory piece of the album.
 It presents the record’s key noise timbre, in a really fluffy and light introduction.
 The noise becomes thicker as the piece progresses, often stuttering a bit as well, and underneath it you get these really soft and comforting chords that keep the piece going.
 It’s as gentle and as introductory as you’d want it to be, really.

 The following “A Little Grace Is Abundance” makes great use of guitar instead.
 One of the things I like most in ambient music is when something pops up out of nowhere, just any new sound that you haven’t heard previously in the piece coming in.
 That’s what happens with the guitar in this piece; while the beginning consists of a drone with some glitchy noise, the quiet passage that follows lets a guitar shine.
 It’s not even a contrast that makes this guitar so great, because there’s a clear separation between these two segments, it’s just the fact that it comes in so boldly despite having nothing to do that came before it that makes it such a great change of pace.
 The ambient underneath is also still really enjoyable, as it varies ever so slightly in order to amplify the interesting aspects about this piece.
 I also really enjoy how subtly the strings are introduced, you may not even pay attention to them, but I think it’s a nice touch how the second half of this track hints at a sound that will become dominant later on in the record.